 Prince George’s County limits the number of days a listing may host short-term rentals in a calendar year.
 Owner-occupied listings may host up to 180 days per calendar year.
 Listings not occupied by the owner may host up to 90 days per calendar year.

-All hosts on the Airbnb platform must apply for a permit through the County’s online registration system by April 1, 2020.
+All hosts on the Airbnb platform must apply for a permit through the County’s online registration system.
 Hosts will be required to complete a neighbor notification process, homeowners notification form, and upload some additional documents as a part of the application process - you can find the full list of required information in this checklist.

 When you complete the online application and pay the $150 fee, you will be issued a 90-day temporary license to operate your rental.
 You can continue hosting with this temporary license while the county reviews your application.
 If your application is approved, the temporary license will convert to a permanent license at the end of the 90-day temporary license period.

 You are required to list a valid short-term rental license number on any Airbnb listing.
 To add your license number to your listing: